Fashion Icon: Lady Gaga

 On the other hand, he noted that greatest fashion icons have all been a reflection of the times and Ms. Gaga may reflect her era.

 "Slim Keith who described herself as a ‘fabulous arm-piece, the ultimate decoration’ and Grace Kelly are from that women-as-untouchable-deities era," wrote Mr. Carreon for Forbes.com.
 "Twiggy was the poster child for the youth quake.
 Raquel Welch of the excess of the ’80s.
 Carolyn Bessette Kennedy of ’90s minimalism.
 And Michelle Obama of the democratization of fashion.
 What is Lady Gaga a representation of?
 Is she the model of self-expression?
 The symbol of the freedom of being able to choose who or what you want to be?"

-Are fashion icons' influence on fashion overestimated or underestimated?
+Discussion Questions: Is Lady Gaga a good choice for CFDA’s Fashion Icon award in the current era?
+Are fashion icons’ influence on fashion generally overestimated or underestimated?